 I can almost guarantee you didn’t start running just to hit a PR.

 Which means there are absolutely other things that could excite you, motivate you and get you out the door even for cold weather running!

-Luckily, as long as I’m able to run, I’m a pretty dang happy runner and I think we all need a reminder that fast isn’t the only way to be successful.
+Luckily, as long as I’m able to run, I’m a pretty dang happy runner.
+I think we all need a reminder that fast isn’t the only way to be successful.

-Here are 10 fun goals to keep you motivated, when the clock isn’t what you want to race for.
+Here are 10 fun goals to keep you motivated, when the clock isn’t where you want to focus all your energy.

 1. Pacing a Friend